 Conjunctivitis (pink eye): More commonly known as pink eye, conjunctivitis is a group of diseases that results in inflammation of the mucus membrane that covers the white of the eye and the inner lining of the eyelids.

-Corneal abrasion: A corneal abrasion is a common eye injury that occurs when there is scrape of the outer surface of the eye.
+Corneal abrasion: A corneal abrasion is a common eye injury that occurs when there is a scrape of the outer surface of the eye.
 Fingernails, contact lenses, and paper edges frequently cause abrasions.

 Diabetic retinopathy: Diabetic retinopathy is the damaging of the blood vessels of the retina as a result of high blood sugar.

-Double vision: Double vision is characterized by seeing two images from a single object with image displacement being horizontal, vertical or diagonal.
+Double vision: Double vision is characterized by seeing two images from a single object with image displacement being horizontal, vertical, or diagonal.
 Double vision can result from strabismus, cataract, tumors, among other eye diseases and conditions.

 Dry eye: Dry eye is the inability to produce enough tears to keep the surface of the eyes lubricated and comfortable.